daviddigital/solarapp/README.md

 # Installation

-Run the below script to install dependencies and run the app.
+Download or clone the github code and then run the below script to install the gem dependencies and run the app.

-` ./run_app.sh `
+` bash run_app.sh `

 # Statement of purpose and scope